 Maybe someone will beat me to that as well.
 Flight tickets are getting cheaper and entry visas easier to obtain.
 Record or no record – I could not have dreamt of a better life than this.”

 See?
 This is just reasonable and human.
 Portrays a nice human being.
 By the way, Jakob has some wonderful photos.
 If interested in photos, I suggest you check them out.
 (Take it from someone who has almost zero interest in visuals.)
-He has, even if not so special, stories too.
-He tells it as they are, not pretentious.
+He has, even if not so extraordinary, stories too.
+Human stories.
+Ordinary life stories.
+And he tells it as they are, not pretentious.

 Let's come to Garfors.
 “Hurrah!
 World Record Beaten” (February 4, 2018)